 Once your water has sat for a long time, you may also run into an issue with “stale water,” where there is nothing wrong with it other than on “off” taste.
 This can be quickly and easily fixed by pouring the water between two glasses to aerate it (add oxygen) and improve the flavor.

-Discover these two tools for water purification that preppers are talking about:
+Discover the water purification tool preppers can’t stop talking about:

 - “Weird” blue tube that could save your life.